SpikeInterface/spikeinterface/doc/how_to/handle_times.rst

         recording.get_times()
     )

-Here, we see that as no time metadata was associated with the loaded recording, the time array starts at 0 seconds and continues until 10 seconds (`10 * sampling_frequency`) in steps of sampling step (`1 / sampling_frequency`).
+Here, we see that as no time metadata is associated with the loaded recording, a default time array is generated from the number of samples and sampling frequency.
+The times starts at :math:`0` seconds and continues until :math:`10` seconds (:math:`10 \cdot \text{sampling frequency}` samples) in steps of sampling step size, :math:`\frac{1}{\text{sampling frequency}}`.

-If timings were loaded from metadata, you may find that the first timepoint is not zero, or the times may not be separated by exactly `1/sampling_frequency` but may be irregular due to small drifts in sampling rate during acquisition.
+If timings are obtained from metadata during file loading, you may find that the first timepoint is not zero, or the times may not be separated by exactly :math:`\frac{1}{\text{sampling frequency}}` but may be irregular due to small drifts in sampling rate during acquisition (so called 'clock drift').

 ^^^^^^^^^^^^^^^^^^^^^^^
 Shifting the start time
 ^^^^^^^^^^^^^^^^^^^^^^^

-Having loaded your recording object and inspected the associated time vector, you may want to change the start time of your recording.
+Having loaded your recording object and inspected the associated times, you may want to change the start time of your recording.

-For example, your recording may not have metadata attached and you want to shift the default time vector (with zero start time) to the true (real world) start time of the recording, or relative to some other event (e.g. behavioural trial start time).
+For example, your recording may not have metadata attached and you want to shift the default times to start at the true (real world) start time of the recording, or relative to some other event (e.g. behavioural trial start time).